allenyummy/GoodInfo/README.md

-# Web Crawler for Taiwan GoodInfo
+# Web Crawler for GoodInfo and Financial News of Companies in Taiwan

 It's a web crawler to get information of listed companies, including their english names, chinese names, abbreviation, codes, and important related people.
 Besides, it also gets news of these companies.
 My goal is to build up a dataset of financial news to help the development of Chinese Natural Language Processing.